the-lightstack/CTF-Writeups/imaginary_ctf/jumprope/README.md

 ```

-Strangely we end up segfaulting and not getting a response like **Wrong flag.**, but we will come back to this behavior later, let's first look at the source code [ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiled for us.
+Strangely we end up segfaulting and not getting a response like **"Wrong flag."**, but we will come back to this behavior later, let's first look at the source code [ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiled for us.

 The main function looks like this
 ```c